 Farmers feed America.
 Everyone knows that farmers work hard, and it’s also a very dangerous job.
 Farming is classified as a high-risk occupation, and working with farm equipment is the most hazardous part of the job.
 In fact, tractor accidents cause about 130 deaths every year.

-If you or a loved one was injured or killed in a tractor accident while working on a farm, contact The Lenahan Law Firm today by calling (214) 295-1008 for a FREE consultation.
+If you or a loved one was injured or killed in a tractor accident while working on a farm in Dallas, contact The Lenahan Law Firm today by calling (214) 295-1008 for a FREE consultation.
 We have recovered millions of dollars in settlements for people whose injuries were caused by some else’s negligence.

 There are many ways people can get hurt in tractor accidents.
 That’s why farm owners and managers must always make sure their tractors are properly maintained and only qualified drivers are allowed to operate them.
 Common tractor injuries include: